astlouys/Pico-Green-Clock/README.md

 - Add automatic detection of USB CDC connection with an external terminal emulator program (for developers' support).
 - Add "snowflakes pixel animation" (remote control required).
 - Add Timezone clock parameter allowing proper handling of Summer Time for some countries.
-- Timezone is also required for proper NTP handling when adjusting the clock will from a time reference from the Internet.
+- Timezone is also required for proper NTP handling when adjusting the clock with a time reference from the Internet.
-- Automatic handling of Daylight Saving Time / Summer Time - Winter Time / Spring Forward - Fall-Back.
+- Automatic handling of "Daylight Saving Time"  /  "Summer Time - Winter Time"  /  "Spring Forward - Fall-Back".
 Should cover most countries of the world.
 - Implement two circular buffers for inter-core communications (core 1 is used for DHT22 support).
 - Transfer code for DHT22 support to Pico's second core (core 1).
 - Green Clock configuration is now saved to Pico's flash memory and automatically retrieved after a reboot / power-up.